 R&D tax credits and grant funding

 If your company has received state funding, this may reduce the value of a future R&D tax credit claim.
 If you are considering a request for grant funding, we advise that you get in touch with us before you apply.
+You can read more on some of the issues encountered by science park tenants in relation to R&D and how to avoid them.

 With our extensive knowledge and expertise of the UK’s R&D tax landscape, we offer bespoke advice to help you decide on the best course of action for your business – whether this is the immediate benefit of grant funding, the retrospective payment of R&D tax credits, or a combination of the two.